-The Hulic Group participates every year in the Tokyo Green Ship Action, organized by the Bureau of Environment of the Tokyo Metropolitan Government, to raise environmental awareness, and engages in volunteer activities such as rice harvesting and trimming weeds and shrubs at the foots of mountains.
+The Hulic Group participates every year in the Tokyo Green Ship Action, organized by the Bureau of Environment of the Tokyo Metropolitan Government, to raise environmental awareness, and engages in volunteer activities such as rice planting, rice harvesting and trimming weeds and shrubs at the foots of mountains.
+Participants in 2023 planted rice.
 These activities, with participation by many employees every year, provide them good opportunities to learn about biodiversity.

-Satoyama Conservation Activities: rice harvesting experience, trimming of shrubs and weeds
+Satoyama Conservation Activities: rice planting, nature observation